 Last year, I shared my Small Batch Bakery Style Chocolate Chip Cookie Recipe for this event.

 The goal is to raise $3,000 in donations.
 The three event sponsors (Dixie Crystals, MediaVine, and OXO) have each agreed to match the donations up to $3,000!
-You can read more about this event here or donate here.
+You can read more about this event on Julie’s blog here or donate here.

 I have so much respect for Julie for her incredible work supporting such a great cause!
 And thank you, Dear Readers, for reading and considering donating.
 Please do what you can, even if it’s just helping to spread the word about childhood cancer awareness. xoxo, Faith